|| About Ken

 Ken's 2007 book, Shadow Warriors: Traitors, Saboteurs, and the Party of Surrender, exposes a secret intelligence war, fought not against our enemies abroad, but by partisan bureaucrats and their allies in Congress and the media against a sitting United States president.
 Rush Limbaugh called the book "fabulous," and devoted five full pages of his monthly newsletter to it.

 For his work in exposing the Islamic Republic of Iran's nuclear weapons program, he was nominated for the 2006 Nobel Peace Prize by former Swedish deputy Prime Minister Per Ahlmark.

-sizzling thriller set on the next battlefield in the
+Killing, a sizzling thriller set on the next

-Laura Ingraham, Michael Reagan, Frank Gaffney, and others.
-Honor Killing tells the story of
+Reagan, Frank Gaffney, and others.
+Honor Killing tells

-blinded by political correctness to the threats from a Fifth Column of
+political correctness to the threats from a Fifth Column

 In 1998, he tracked renegade Saudi

-international terrorist network halfway across the globe for Reader's
+network halfway across the globe for Reader's Digest,

 Over the past 20 years, he has revealed how failed U.S. policies have helped create new threats to our nation from Russia, China, and Iran